Maps show location of Trump, gunman, law enforcement snipers at Pennsylvania rally shooting

 Satellite maps of the property where the rally took place, which were generated using GoogleEarth and include features to measure distance, appear to corroborate the distance of about 400 feet.

-Secret Service snipers were positioned on a rooftop behind the stage where Trump was speaking.
+Secret Service snipers were positioned on rooftops behind the stage where Trump was speaking.
 On Saturday, there were four counter-sniper teams on site, a law enforcement official said.

 Several attendees at the rally told reporters that they saw the gunman on the roof and tried to alert officers before the shooting.